libertyfish-co/OCA_teaching-materials/first_part/07-4_RoR_Railsテスト基礎3.md

      Failure/Error: assert_text "User was successfully created."

      Capybara::ExpectationNotMet:
-       expected to find text "User was successfully created." in "New User\n1 error prohibited this user from being saved:\nName can't be blank\nName\nPhone number\nBack"
+       expected to find text "User was successfully created." in "New user\n1 error prohibited this user from being saved:\nName can't be blank\nName\nPhone number\nBack to users"
      # ./spec/system/users_spec.rb:31:in `block (3 levels) in <main>'

 Finished in 0.55425 seconds (files took 1.4 seconds to load)